sublimetrix/gtm-template-regexp-extract/README.md

 ## Description

-Extract a part of a string faster by using the regular expression group syntax.
+Extract a part of a string faster by using the regular expression group syntax with parentheses.

 ## Example